cLegob/DeathGuard/README.md

 ### Notes
 - The plugin uses a confirmation system for critical actions like purging data to prevent accidental data loss.
 - Commands may not work if the specified player is offline or does not exist.

----

-Feel free to adjust or expand this documentation as needed for your plugin!